Preventing a Medicare Recoupment Audit

 Because recovery audits can lead to a timely and costly process, as well as potential investigations for fraud that expose providers to serious administrative, civil, and criminal penalties, preventative measures are of the utmost importance.
 By assessing current practices, evaluating their potential for problems, and taking steps to adjust them accordingly, health care providers of all types can effectively reduce the likelihood of audits, recoupment, and repercussions.
 An effective way to assess expenses is through a properly drafted and implemented compliance program.

-At Hendershot, Cannon & Hisey, P.C., our Houston health care lawyers are recognized as pre-eminent legal professionals in matters involving health and medical law.
+At Hendershot, Cowart & Hisey, P.C., our Houston health care lawyers are recognized as pre-eminent legal professionals in matters involving health and medical law.
 In addition to acting immediately to defend clients in audits, investigations, civil investigation demands, and recoupment proceedings that have already been initiated, we also provide comprehensive counsel to help providers establish sound and executable compliance programs that ensure compliance and reduce their exposure to consequences.

 Learn more about pre-emptive counsel to prevent audits and investigations.
 Call (713) 909-7323 to request an initial consultation.